Nonparametric estimation of a factorizable density using diffusion models: Main Results

 In region (R1), $p_t$ is nearly zero due to the sub-Gaussianity of $p_t$, making it easy to approximate.
 In region (R2), $t$ is sufficiently large, and thus the map $\bx \mapsto p_t(\bx)$ is much smoother than $\bx \mapsto p_0(\bx)$.
-This smoother property enables the construction of a DNN with a moderate number of nonzero parameters, as in Lemma B.7 of \citet{oko2023diffusion}; see Proposition \ref{secpt:3} for details.
-Similarly, in region (R3), the map $\bx \mapsto p_t(\bx)$ is very smooth due to the assumption (\bB), allowing us to construct a DNN with the desired approximation properties, similar to Lemmas B.2-B.5 of \citet{oko2023diffusion}; see Proposition \ref{secpt:2} for details.
+This smoothness property enables the construction of a DNN with a moderate number of nonzero parameters, as in Lemma B.7 of \citet{oko2023diffusion}; see Proposition~\ref{secpt:3} for details.
+Similarly, in region (R3), the map $\bx \mapsto p_t(\bx)$ is very smooth due to the assumption (\bB), allowing us to construct a DNN with the desired approximation properties, similar to Lemmas B.2--B.5 of \citet{oko2023diffusion}; see Proposition~\ref{secpt:2} for details.

-The main challenge in the proof of Theorem \ref{secthm:1} lies in the approximation in region (R4).
-Note that $p_{t}(\bx) \gtrsim 1$ in region (R4), and that \be \ee To approximate the right-hand side of \eqref{eqapprox:ptint}, we first approximate it by a finite sum via a quadrature method, and then approximate the sum using a weight-sharing neural network.
+The main challenge in the proof of Theorem~\ref{secthm:1} lies in the approximation in region (R4).
+Note that $p_{t}(\bx) \gtrsim 1$ in region (R4), and that \be \ee where $\phi_{\sigma}$ denotes the density of $\cN(\mathbf{0}_{D}, \sigma^2 \bbI_{D})$ for $\sigma > 0$.
+To approximate the right-hand side of \eqref{eqapprox:ptint}, we first approximate it by a finite sum via a quadrature method, and then approximate the sum using a weight-sharing neural network.